Something to Swing About

 Something to Swing About is a 1960 album by jazz singer Carmen McRae, arranged by Ernie Wilkins.
+It was released by Kapp Records on vinyl LP.

 Reception

 The initial Billboard magazine review from January 1960 wrote that "McRae fans are going to like this and the gal can easily make herself new friend with the set. ...This is Miss McRae in top form".
-Allmusic awarded the album three and a half stars, but did not review the album.
+Allmusic gave the album 3 and a half stars out of 5.